MasterOminousDev/Ominous-Engine/README.md

 ```

-This code is invalid but it helps increasing FPS
+This code is invalid but it helps with mods.